-elements may be made of suitable The array piezoelectric material as used in the art.
+The array elements may be made of a suitable piezoelectric material as used in the art.
 One class of materials which can be used are copolymers which are derived from polyvinylidene fluoride (PVDF).
-Some of these are disclosed in Patent No. 4,917,097 to Proudian et al. Another common material used in ultrasound sensor arrays is PZT ceramics.
-Use of such a material is described in detail in Patent No. 4,325,257 to Kino.
+Some of these are disclosed in Pat.
+No. 4,917,097, to Proudian et al. Another common material used in ultrasound sensor arrays is PZT ceramics.
+Use of such a material is described in detail in Pat.
+No. 4,325,257, to Kino.
 Advantageously, each element is capable of either converting an electrical signal into an equivalent acoustical signal for transmission or converting a received acoustical signal into an electrical signal.

-embodiment, Therefore, in one each element symmetrically positioned in the array and may both transmit and receive sound waves to and from a sample, respectively.
+Therefore, in one embodiment, each element is symmetrically positioned in the array and may both transmit and receive sound waves to and from a sample, respectively.
 Using transducers that perform both functions during operation provides high resolution.
-However, arrays with distinct transmitters and receivers are well known in the art. in another embodiment, the algorithms may compensate for irregular spacing between the transducers, and for interlacing transmitters and receivers symmetrically or asymmetrically.
+However, arrays with distinct transmitters and receivers are well known in the art.
+Thus, in another embodiment, the algorithms may compensate for irregular spacing between the transducers, and for interlacing transmitters and receivers symmetrically or asymmetrically.
 In yet another embodiment, the transducers are capable of transmitting or receiving, but a transducer acting as a transmitter at any given instance is not used to receive its own signal.
 Common algorithms are well known in the field of geophysical imaging which account for these different array configurations.

 Each of the elements in the sensor array is connected to the switching unit 14 by a separate electrical connection.
-The pulse generation unit 16 and the receiver channels 18 are also connected to the switching unit 14.
-Under control of the CPU 12, the switching unit 14 demultiplexes signals output from the pulse unit 16 to any of the elements in the sensor In one embodiment, the switching unit 14 also multiplexes received signals from the elements in the array to any of the receiver channels 18.
-In another embodiment which requires fewer receiver channels, the receivers in the array are each assigned to a particular receiver channel 18. assigning the receivers to particular receiver channels 18, the switching unit 14 need not be as complex, and fewer receiver channels 18 can provide the necessary receiving example Figure 4 depicts an capabilities. configuration and illustrates the receiver channel assignments in an exemplary 10 by 10 array; each block represents an The subscript numerals indicate to element in the array. which receiver channel the corresponding receiver element is assigned (i.e., the 'x' in R indicates the receiver channel assigned to the marked element).
-In this embodiment, the switching unit 14 multiplexes signals received from the set of elements active in the array during sampling to the assigned The switching sequence is controlled by the CPU receivers.
+25 The pulse generation unit 16 and the receiver channels 18 are also connected to the switching unit 14.
+Under control of the CPU 12, the switching unit 14 demultiplexes signals output from the pulse unit 16 to any of the elements in the sensor array 11.
+In one embodiment, the switching unit 14 also multiplexes received signals from the elements in the array to any of the receiver channels 18.
+In another embodiment which requires fewer receiver channels, the receivers in the array are each assigned to a particular receiver channel 18.
+By assigning the receivers to particular receiver channels 35 18, the switching unit 14 need not be as complex, and fewer receiver channels 18 can provide the necessary receiving capabilities.
+FIG. 4 depicts an example of this configuration and illustrates the receiver channel assignments in an exemplary 10 by 10 array; each block represents an element in the ${40}$ array.
+The subscript numerals indicate to which receiver channel the corresponding receiver element is assigned (i.e., the 'x' in R_r indicates the receiver channel assigned to the marked element).
+In this embodiment, the switching unit 14 multiplexes signals received from the set of elements active 45 in the array during sampling to the assigned receivers.
+The switching sequence is controlled by the CPU 12.
 This configuration is explained in more detail below.
-12.